Published on 12 August 2026

 - Discount Rate (also called the "factoring fee" or "service charge")

-- Advance Rate (determining how much of the invoice value you receive upfront)
+- Advance Rate (determining how much of the invoice value you receive upfront, as the finance provider advances funds against unpaid invoices to support working capital)

 Let's dissect these elements before exploring additional charges that might catch the unwary business owner off guard.